moggieuk/Happy-Hare/README.md

 </details>

 ### 3\.
 Calibration Commands
 Before using your MMU you will need to calibrate it to adjust for the differences in componets used on your particular build.
 Be careful to calibrate in the recommended order because some settings build on earlier ones.
 Happy Hare now has automated calibration for some of the traditionally longer steps and does not require any Klipper restarts so the process is quick and painless.
-See [MMU Calibration doc here](doc/calibration.md) for detailed instructions
+See [MMU Calibration doc](doc/calibration.md) for detailed instructions

 ### 4\.
 Setup configuration in mmu_parameters.cfg
 After calibration you might want to review and tweak the configuration and options in `mmu_parameters.cfg`.
 The default values set by the installer are good starting points although you will always have to specify things like the dimensions of your extruder which are very specific.
 The [MMU Configuration guide](doc/configuration.md) contains an in-depth reference but some of the selected features are also discussed in more detail in the following sections.